 Learn and monitor the ratio to recognize opportunities

-Monitoring the gold-silver ratio can help investors make informed trading decisions.
-This can be accomplished by attempting to foresee how prices of the two metals are moving.
-They may trade their gold for silver when the ratio is high, and trade their silver for gold when the ratio is low.
+Monitoring the gold-silver ratio to foresee how prices of the two metals are moving can help you make informed trading decisions.
+For example, you may trade gold for silver when the ratio is high and trade silver for gold when the ratio is low.

-Over time, this can increase the amount of metal they own.
+Over time, this can increase the amount of metal you own.
 However, it’s possible that the ratio will move further in the other direction, making it disadvantageous to trade.
+Remember to track profits and losses and adjust your trading strategy based on market conditions and your risk tolerance.

 What are the limitations of using the gold-silver ratio?